-- 1. The Streamer framework is modular which makes it easily extendable.
+- 1. We propose the first distributed-memory framework STREAMER for the incremental closeness centrality computation problem which employs a pipelined parallelism to achieve computation-computation and computation-communication overlap [?]. - 2.
+The worker nodes we used in the experiments have 8 cores.
+In addition to the distributed-memory parallelization, we also leverage the shared-memory parallelization and take NUMA effects into account [?]. - 3.
+The framework scales linearly: when 63 worker nodes (8 cores/node) are used, for the networks amazon0601, web-Google, and soc-pokec STREAMER obtains almost linear speedups compared to a single worker node-single thread execution [?]. - 4.
+The framework is modular which makes it easily extendable.
 When the number of used nodes increases, the computation inevitably reaches a bottleneck on the extremities of the analysis pipeline which are not parallel.
-In [29], this effect appeared on one of the graph (web-NotreDame).
-Here, we show how the computation can be made parallel by leveraging the modularity of dataflow middleware. - 2.
-Using an SpMM-based BFS formulation, we significantly improved the incremental CC computation performance and show that the dataflow programming model makes Streamer highly modular and easy to enhance with novel algorithmic techniques. - 3.
-These new techniques provide an improvement of a factor between 2.2 to 9.3 times compared to the techniques presented in [29].
+In [?], this effect appeared on one of the graph (web-NotreDame).
+We show how to the management of the computation can be made parallel by leveraging the modularity of dataflow middleware. - 5.
+Using an SpMM-based BFS formulation, we significantly improved the incremental CC computation performance and show that the data-flow programming model makes STREAMER highly modular and easy to enhance with novel algorithmic techniques. - 6.
+These new techniques provide an improvement of a factor between 2.2 to 9.3 times compared to the techniques presented in [?].

-The paper is organized as follows: Section 2 introduces the notation, formally defines the closeness centrality metric, and describes the incremental approach in [27].
-Section 3 presents DataCutter [3], our in-house distributed memory dataflow middleware leveraged in this work.
-Section 4 describes the proposed distributed framework for incremental centrality computations in detail.
-The experimental analysis is given in Section 5, and Section 6 concludes the paper.
+The paper is organized as follows: Section 2 introduces the notation, formally defines the closeness centrality metric, and describes the incremental approach in [25].
+Section 3 describes the proposed distributed framework for incremental centrality computations in detail.
+The experimental analysis is given in Section 4, and Section 5 concludes the paper.

-2 Incremental Closeness Centrality
+2. Incremental Closeness Centrality

 A graph G' = (V', E') is a subgraph of G if $V' \subseteq V$ and $E' \subseteq E$ .
 A path is a sequence of vertices such that there exists an edge between consecutive vertices.
 Two vertices $u, v \in V$ are connected if there is a path from u to v.
 If all vertex pairs are connected we say that G is connected.
-If G is not connected, then it is disconnected and each maximal connected subgraph of G is a connected component, or a component, of G. We use $d_G(u,v)$ to denote the length of the shortest path between two vertices u,v in a graph G. If u=v then $d_G(u,v)=0$ .
-If u and v are not connected $d_G(u,v)=\infty$ .
+If G is not connected, then it is disconnected and each maximal connected subgraph of G is a connected component, or a component, of G. We use $d_G(u, v)$ to denote the length of the shortest path between two vertices u, v in a graph G. If u = v then $d_G(u, v) = 0$ .
+And if u and v are not connected $d_G(u, v) = \infty$ .

-Given a graph G = (V, E), a vertex $v \in V$ is called an articulation vertex if the graph G - v has more connected components than G. G is biconnected if it is connected and it does not contain an articulation vertex.
+Given a graph G = (V, E), a vertex $v \in V$ is called an articulation vertex if the graph G-v has more connected components than G. G is biconnected if it is connected and it does not contain an articulation vertex.
 A maximal biconnected subgraph of G is a biconnected component.

-2.1 Closeness centrality
+2.1.
+Closeness centrality

-The farness of a vertex $u \in V$ in a graph G = (V, E) is defined as $\operatorname{far}[u] = \sum{\substack{v \in V \\ d_G(u,v) \neq \infty}} d_G(u,v)$ .
-And the closeness centrality of u is defined as $\operatorname{cc}[u] = \frac{|V|}{\operatorname{far}[u]}$ .
-If u cannot reach any vertex in the graph, then cc[u] = 0.
-(All the notations are also given in Table 1.)
+The farness of a vertex $u \in V$ in a graph G = (V, E) is defined as $\operatorname{far}[u] = \sum{\substack{v \in V \\ d_G(u,v) \neq \infty}} d_G(u, v)$ .
+And the closeness centrality of u is defined as $\operatorname{cc}[u] = \frac{1}{\operatorname{far}[u]}$ .
+If u cannot reach any vertex in the graph, then $\operatorname{cc}[u] = 0$ .